What Is One Of Your Best Options To Make Higher Returns?

 So with all of these benefits – there must be some guarantee of success right?

 There is absolutely no guarantee.
 It is a higher risk market and even with all of these safeguards, things can and do go wrong and investors can definitely lose money.
-It’s important to discuss all of this in the beginning to ensure that private investing is a good fit and also ensure you allocate the proper amount here.
+It’s important to discuss all of this in the beginning to ensure that the Exempt Market is a good fit and also ensure you allocate the proper amount there.

 On the other side of the coin though (and the reason investors continue to invest in the private markets), if you are well diversified across a few quality issuers, there is excellent opportunity for you to achieve the returns you are searching for.
 When we meet in the future, we’ll look at issuer results to date which will help to illustrate all of this for you.

 There you have it.
-There are a lot of options out there to try and make higher returns on your investment but if you are looking for one of the most regulated, easiest to understand and safest (in a high risk space) places, along with a Dealing Rep that will help you every step of the way – you should definitely consider Canada’s private capital markets.
+There are a lot of options out there to try and make higher returns on your investment but if you are looking for one of the most regulated, easiest to understand and safest (in a high risk space) places, along with a Dealing Rep that will help you every step of the way – you should definitely consider the Exempt Market.